 So, if you’re looking at doing that, that’s what I’d suggest.
 But the biggest thing is from Day 1, say, today you want to start doing this, go and find yourself that book, The Sovereign Individual.
 Another guy that I follow closely is Dr. Ron Paul, the ex-U.S. Congressman.
 He’s theories and everything around the sovereignty of the individual – his books are fantastic.

 Another guy is called Harry Brown, he was an American Congressman.
 His theories on political, so, this is basing yourself in the political dos and donts and how politics now has got so over-controlling and over-bearing.
 So those two guys doing that.
 But, just reading a different newspaper, start reading [0:18:16] news, start reading Al Jazeera.

 Start reading Le Monde in France.
 Start reading newspapers and stuff to familiarize yourself with what’s actually happening beyond Australia.
 I don’t read Australian newspapers anymore.
 I do read the South China Morning Post here in Hong Kong.
 I’m a big reader of Al Jazeera.

 I like looking at some of the other things that are a bit out of the ordinary.
 So, the Gulf Times in the Middle East is one.
-There’s a couple of Panama papers that I read.
-I use a service called Press Display which basically gives you access about 200 newspapers all around the world.
+There’s a couple of Panama papers I read.
+I use a service called Press Display which basically gives you access to about 200 newspapers all around the world.

 That’s if you’re really wanting to start today, that’s I’d sort of do it and how he’s made a way into it.
 Then, we can talk about all the fun stuff, you know.
 Getting yourself a second residency, giving yourself second passports, structuring yourself overseas, taking control of your pension, self insuring, creating your own medical funds.
 The list is really, really endless.